 At PhysioTec we assess whether joint hypermobility could be associated with the presentation of your pain/injury.
 In a single joint, hypermobility is a larger than normal joint range.
 This can be genetic or acquired through sport (eg dancing, or sports involving sharp changes of direction) or repetitive use.

 Around 10% of the population are generally hypermobile and have multiple joints with a larger than normal flexibility.
 This simply means that they might consider themselves bendy or double jointed (or may have felt this way when they were younger).
 The collagen in their ligaments is stretchier, allowing the joints to move further than the average person.
+This is now termed Hypermobility Spectrum Disorder, which refers to those flexible people who do not have Ehlers Danlos Syndrome or any other Heritable Disorders of Connective Tissue.

 Not Sure if you are Hypermobile?
 Take this quick screening test.